typedb/typedb-docs/_08-schema/01-concepts.md

 [tab:end]
 </div>

 In this example, attribute `text` can be owned by, for instance, an `email` relationship.
-What this example aims to showcase is that the `text` attribute, besides its own value, owns an attribute named `language` which holds the name of the language the text is in.
+What this example aims to showcase is that the `text` attribute, besides its own value, owns an attribute named `language` which holds the name of the language the text is written in.

-### Defining an attribute to play a role
+### Define an attribute to play a role
 An attribute can play a role in a relationship.
 To define the role played by an attribute, we use the `plays` keyword followed by the role's label.

 <div class="gtabs dark" data-parse-to-html="true">